Wholesale Real Estate 101

 What is wholesale real estate?

-Wholesale real estate is real estate that is purchased through a real estate wholesaler, typically via an assignable contract of sale the wholesaler has with the seller.
+Wholesale real estate is real estate that is purchased through a real estate wholesaler, typically via an assignable contract of sale the wholesaler has with the seller, sometimes also referred to as wholesale contract.
+In contrast, real estate contract, requires a real estate agent's license and has additional hurdles but allows marketing on the MLS.
 You're probably wondering what in the world does that mean?
 Let's take a step back and explain how wholesaling works.

 You have three parties: